 This post contains affiliate links.
 If you click and purchase I may earn a small commission at no extra cost to you.
-See our full Affiliate Disclosure.

 Some interactions leave a residue.
-You walk away and the conversation is over but something from it is still with you — a heaviness in your chest, a low hum of irritability, a fog that sits over your thinking for the rest of the day.
-Maybe you cannot quite shake it.
-You try to move on but the interaction keeps replaying, or the emotional weight of it keeps pressing, or you simply feel less like yourself than you did before.
+You walk away and the conversation is over but something from it is still with you — a heaviness, a low hum of irritability, a fog that sits over your thinking for the rest of the day.
+This is what happens when an interaction deposits something in your energy field that does not belong there.
+The good news is that you can cleanse your energy and return to your natural state without elaborate rituals or significant time.

 Why Draining Interactions Leave a Residue

 Understanding why the residue forms makes it easier to clear.
-When you have an interaction that is emotionally demanding — tense, one-sided, charged with unresolved conflict, or simply heavy with another person’s emotional state — your nervous system absorbs some of that charge.
+When you have an interaction that is emotionally demanding — tense, one-sided, charged with unresolved conflict, or simply heavy with another person’s emotional state — your energy field absorbs some of that charge.
+The body tightens.
+Breathing changes.
+Attention narrows.
+Your inner state enters a low-level alert that does not switch off the moment the interaction ends.

 Without deliberate clearing that activated state can persist for hours.
-The body keeps carrying the interaction’s physical signature long after the conversation ends.
-Emotional heaviness and mental fog are often just the nervous system waiting for a clear signal — the difficult thing is over and it is safe to return to baseline.
+The body keeps carrying the interaction’s energetic signature long after the conversation ends.
+Emotional heaviness and mental fog are often just your energy field holding onto something that was never yours to keep.
+To cleanse your energy is essentially to send a clear signal — the difficult thing is over, what was absorbed does not need to be maintained, and returning to your natural state is both safe and appropriate.

 The Difference Between Processing and Cleansing